notpresident35/awesome-learn-gamedev/README.md

 [https://developer.nvidia.com/gpugems/gpugems/contributors](https://developer.nvidia.com/gpugems/gpugems/contributors)

 🟪 An overview of graphics and everything rendering for programmers.
-Has lots of references to books and other resources, letting you dig as far as you’d like into the nitty gritty or stick to an overview
+Has lots of references to books and other resources, letting you dig as far as you would like into the nitty gritty or stick to an overview

 [http://simonschreibt.de/gat/renderhell/](http://simonschreibt.de/gat/renderhell/)